mixcore/mix.core/src/instructions/ai-workflows-basic-pages.md

 ### Troubleshooting

 -   **"Template already exists" error:** You tried to create a template with a `fileName` that's already in use.
-Use `ListTemplates` to check first.
+Use `ListTemplates` MCP Tool to check first.
--   **Page is missing header/footer:** You likely forgot to assign the `layoutId` when you created the page with `CreatePageContent`.
+-   **Page is missing header/footer:** You likely forgot to assign the correct `layoutId` (must be a template with `folderType` = "Masters") when you created the page with `CreatePageContent`.
 You can fix this with `UpdatePageContent`.
+-   **Template linking issues:** Ensure `templateId` points to a template with `folderType` = "Pages" and `layoutId` points to a template with `folderType` = "Masters".
+-   **Module relationships not working:** For pages with nested modules, ensure you've created proper relationships using `CreateMixDbRelationshipFromPrompt` and are loading data with `loadNestedData: true`.
+-   **Nested content not displaying:** Check that module relationships are properly established and that your page template includes the necessary rendering logic for nested modules.
 -   **Styles look broken:** Make sure your Master Layout includes the required Razor sections mentioned above.

 ### MCP Response Format
-MCP commands return JSON responses.
+MCP Tools return JSON responses.
 Successful operations typically include:
 - `Success`: true/false
 - `Data`: The created/updated object with an `id` field
 - `Message`: Description of what happened

 Always check the `id` in the response - you'll need these IDs to link templates and pages together.

+### Workflow Example
+1. Run `ListTemplates` to see available templates
+2. Identify Master Layout (folderType = "Masters") for `layoutId`
+3. Identify Page Template (folderType = "Pages") for `templateId`
+4. Use `CreatePageContent` with the correct IDs
+5. If page needs modules, create relationships with `CreateMixDbRelationshipFromPrompt`
+6. Verify with `GetPageContent` or `ListPageContents` (use `loadNestedData: true` for complex pages)

 ### Task Documentation (CRITICAL)
 **After successfully completing any page creation task, document it in your project's `project-progress.md` file:**